katemarechan/TSP-solving/README.md

-# TSP-solving
-A lot of different algorithms for solving TSP with analysis of the results
+A lot of algorithms for the Traveling Salesman Problem, including:

+Tabu Algorithm
+Genetic Algorithm
+Brute Force
+Nearest Neighbour
+Random
+Branch and Bound
+BFS
+DFS
+LowCost

+As well as documents that include the analysis of the results, comparison and descriptions of the functions, in polish